Mouns Jones House: History and architectural features

+Notable Descendants

+Mans and Ingelborg's great-grandson was Colonel Abraham Bird who served as member of the House of Burgesses, and represented Dunmore County in the Fifth Virginia Convention in 1776.

-Mans Mouce Jonassons' great-great-grandson was Francis Duke (November 29, 1783 in Berkley, Virginia - December 8, 1836 in Harpers Ferry, West Virginia) was the speaker of the Virginia House of Delegates from 1812 to 1816.
+Additionally, Francis Duke (November 29, 1783 in Berkley, Virginia - December 8, 1836 in Harpers Ferry, West Virginia), speaker of the Virginia House of Delegates from 1812 to 1816 was a descendant.

 It was listed on the National Register of Historic Places in 1974.